Lost-Outpost/lost-legacy/README.md

 # Introduction

-**Note: Lost Legacy is currently in Alpha Testing phase.
-It is fully installable and playable, but there may be bugs.**
+**--Note: Lost Legacy is currently in Alpha Testing phase.
+It is fully installable and playable, but there may be bugs--**

 Lost Legacy is a Skyrim modlist focused on adding lots of new quest and new lands mods, tons of Legacy of the Dragonborn displays, power fantasy gameplay (full EnaiRim + vokriinator), pretty graphics, and optional survival mechanics!